ghacks Technology News

 Tweak Vista to suppress UAC popups

 Most Windows Vista users get really annoyed after a short while because those UAC popups open many times during a normal session.
 The only way so far to get rid of UAC was to disable it completely.
-While this got rid of the UAC popups it did also turn the security feature of completely.
-Not a big problem for users who know what they can and what they can’t do with their system but surely a problem for inexperienced users.
+While this got rid of the UAC popups it does also turn the security feature off completely.
+Not a big problem for users who know what they can and what they can't do with their system but surely a problem for inexperienced users.

 Tweak UAC is a small software that offers a third possibility.
 With it you can enable the Quiet Mode for UAC which leaves UAC on for all users but suppresses the UAC popups that pop up rather frequently.